section-engineering-education/engineering-education/content/articles/how-to-set-up-a-python-web-socket-with-aiohttp/index.md

 The event loop will only close when the `main` function has been fully executed.

 ### Sending data between client and server

-To send the data between the client and the server, we need to run the `client.py` file to receive the dummy data we set from the server.
+To send the client and the server data, we need to run the `client.py` file to receive the dummy data we set from the server.

 Open a separate tab of your terminal and run the following command inside the project folder.